zapccu/Home-AI/README.md

 # Home-AI

 Build a Home AI based voice assistant

+Code is under contruction and might not work from time to time

 ## Installation